 Compared to traditional dyeing methods, you’ll save around 100 litres of water for one t-shirt and achieve a much better colour fastness!

 Sadly, natural fibres don’t work well with dye sublimation.
 Dyeing cotton and similar yarns and fabrics is much trickier to do in an eco-friendly way.
-So if you want to stick with dye-sublimation, ask for recycled polyester fabrics that are the most durable.
+So if you want to stick with dye-sublimation, ask for GRS-certified recycled polyester fabrics that are the most durable.

 So, if you want to go for sustainable t-shirt printing, do so carefully.
 Make sure to use recycled yarns and create garments that can be worn for a long time.
 Also, promote upcycling by giving discounts for returned goods and motivate your customers to use products such as PlanetCare.